Bar Harbor, Maine

 On July 29, 2008, Herz lost 15 paintings in a fire at the Wingspread Gallery in Northeast Harbor, Maine.
 This was a devastating loss because the paintings consisted of most of her recent work.
 Many of these paintings were inspired by houses that have been since torn down.
 They memorialized the old structures that are vanishing from the landscape.
 Now the paintings are gone, too.
 All 15 paintings can be viewed on the website.

-Since 2014, Nicole Herz been working in the traditional Japanese water-based woodblock printing technique (Moku Hanga), which uses using multiple blocks, water-based inks, brushes, and multiple, hand-rubbed layers.
+Since 2014, Nicole Herz been working in the traditional Japanese water-based woodblock printing technique (Moku Hanga), which uses using multiple blocks, water-based pigments, brushes, and multiple, hand-rubbed layers.

 “Moku hanga has become the best way for me to interpret my personal vision.
 Using color, texture and form, from the drawing to the carving and printing, a series of tough decisions are make to create a strong and peaceful image.”

 Herz’s recent work may be seen at the Artemis Gallery in Northeast Harbor, Maine, the Turtle Gallery in Deer Isle, Maine, and McKays Public House in Bar Harbor, Maine.